hrishikesh-mahajan/GreenSoftware/README.md

 ## [Part 3 UI Code](Part%203%20UI%20Code)

-The Python-Flask Web Application for E-Commerce Platform with Vanilla HTML5, CSS3, JS and Bootstrap.
+The Python-Flask Web Application for E-Commerce Platform with Vanilla HTML5, CSS3, JS, and Bootstrap.

 ## [Part 4 API Code with DB](Part%204%20API%20Code%20with%20DB)